sb10/cleanorder/README.md

   constructors/methods.
 Users are emitted after the type's methods/constructors cluster, or directly after the type when there are no methods/constructors.
+  - Incidental types: when a type has no constructors or methods and its only users are methods whose receiver types are not declared in the same file, the type declaration is considered incidental and is emitted immediately before the first such user instead of anchoring its own section.
+This prevents incidental return/parameter types from disrupting grouping and the callee-after-first-caller ordering within the receiver's method cluster.
 - Independent free functions: non-methods that are not constructors and have no incoming or outgoing call edges within the file.